Lucius Caecilius Iucundus: House

-Iucundus' house, known as the House of Lucius Caecilius Iucundus, still stands on what is now called the Via Stabia (Regio V, Insula 1.26) in Pompeii.
+Iucundus' house, known as the House of Lucius Caecilius Iucundus, still stands on what is now called the Via del Vesuvio (Regio V, Insula I) in Pompeii.
 It is known for the discovery of Iucundus's business records and wax tablets, as well as for its wall-paintings.
 The lararium, or shrine of the lares, features a relief depicting the Temple of Jupiter during the AD 62 earthquake.
 The atrium was once decorated with paintings; the floor is decorated with a black and white mosaic and at the entrance a reclining dog is depicted.
 Most of these images are now displayed in the National Archaeological Museum, Naples.